rubenwardy/minetest_modding_book/_en/basics/lua.md

 end
 ```

-API tables should be used to allow other mods to call the functions, like so:
+To allow mods to call you functions, you should create a table with the same
+name as the mod and add your function to it.
+This table is often called an API
+table or namespace.

 ```lua
 mymod = {}